| Purified Organic

 |

-People have known about the unique properties of linseed oil for
+about the unique properties of linseed oil for several thousand

-several thousand years.
-Linseed oil penetrates into wood, protecting
+years.
+Linseed oil penetrates into wood, protecting it from

 Linseed oil is cold pressed from the seeds of the flax flower.